 During the current Coronavirus (Covid -19) outbreak, the Private Sector Housing Officers will be running an adapted service.

 This is subject to availability of officers (as they may need to self-isolate) and will be reviewed according to the level of lockdown imposed by the government at any given time.

-Only urgent home visits will be carried out.
+- Only urgent or essential home visits will be carried out.
 Urgent means that there is an imminent risk of severe harm due to a defect with the property and only if there is no other way of instigating remedial works without a visit in person.

 - If a visit, that has been identified as urgent, takes place, the officer will first telephone the customer and establish whether anyone in the household is self-isolating or feeling unwell.

 - We will risk assess the situation and make a decision whether to visit.

 - If we do visit, we will take the necessary hygiene and social distancing precautions.

 We will give instructions to the occupiers to follow prior and during our visit.